fubarhouse/brand/README.md

 ![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)

-A developer-centric experience in creating and managing Drupal 7 subsites focused on the developer.
+A developer-centric experience in creating and managing Drupal 7 sub-sites through the use of theme management.

+These sub-sites share everything with the parent website (such as the database), however the pages selected via logic will show a selected theme based upon a range of options.

 This is essentially a very fancy version of [ThemeKey](https://www.drupal.org/project/themekey)